sophieSpacee/sophieSpacee/spacee-development.md

 After 5 years as a workplace consultant, I took a full time training for 6 months to become a full stack developer with OpenClassrooms.
 When I finished my training, I started working on a personal project: a software for real estate professionals, Spacee (https://spacee-workplace.com/).
 As I neared the end of Spacee's development, I decided to find a job and I started working for Addworking, a startup company that develops a subcontractor management platform (https://www.addworking.com/).

+## Week 24 - 02/07/2022

+* I created complex Regex to extract data from document using pdf-parse.
+* I implemented Mindee OCR to parse data from documents that were scanned or photographed.

+## Week 23 - 01/31/2022

+* This week, we want to be able to extract data from documents.
+I used Mindee OCR for scanned and photographed documents, and pdf-parse for original pdf documents.
+The idea is to get data from those documents, and verify if the document is valid for our platform.
+Using Regex, we extracted data from documents with pdf-parse, and launched an API call to URSSAF website, checking if the document is valid.
+The API also gives us more information on the document, which we catch and use for our verifications.

 ## Week 22 - 01/24/2022

 * I started using SQL Server for a new application we are working on.
+* I installed a husky command to force eslint and tests before being able to commint and push a branch on github.

 ## Week 23 - 01/17/2022